bgokoglu/aws-lambdaminimalapi-s3/LambdaAPIS3/src/LambdaAPIS3/Readme.md

 - terraform.tfstate location
 - Clean up main.tf and update output.tf (1)
 - Create another lambda that will trigger upon file upload and create a thumbnail of the uploaded image (2)
+    - delete image then delete thumbnail
+    - log level
+    - terraform update so event notification is created for sns, currently it is not. mirror lambda invocation
 - Add diagram

 ```